awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 If this is your first time accessing this service, you will see a **Welcome to AWS Elastic Beanstalk** page.
 Otherwise, you’ll see the Elastic Beanstalk Dashboard, which lists all of your applications.

-#### To deploy the DynamoDB Tracker application to Elastic Beanstalk
+#### To deploy the MongoDB Tracker application to Elastic Beanstalk

 1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
 2. In the navigation pane, choose  **Applications**, and then choose **Create a new application**.
 This opens a wizard that creates your application and launches an appropriate environment.